-(14) An attestation from the elections official that the RLA was conducted in accordance with these regulations.
+(31) An attestation from the elections official that the RLA was conducted in accordance with these regulations.

+The report should be completed in the format specified in the document "Uniform Audit Report Format" in .xlsx file format so it can be both human readable and parsed by computer.
+[See our proposed uniform report format: Uniform Audit Report Format -- https://copswiki.org/Common/M1940]

 (b) The certification of the official canvass of the vote shall be conducted in accordance with Division 10, Part 2, Chapter 2, and Article 4 of the California Elections Code.

 (c) The Secretary of State shall publish any report under this section received from an elections official on its website no later than five days after the date it publishes the certification of the official canvass of the vote.
-This subdivision shall not prohibit the elections official from publishing the same report on its website.
+The elections official shall publish the same report on its website.

 Note: Authority cited: Section 12172.5 Government Code; Section 15367, Elections Code.